seiya1223/techcasestudies/_posts/2016-12-02-ChoiceCustomerCare.md

 - Microsoft's engagement with Choice Customer Care has resulted in a tablet app, a mobile app, and a Web API connected to an Azure SQL database.
 - The Xamarin cross-platform implementation will allow Choice Customer Care to begin beta testing with a real emergency room in Hospital Sisters Health System (HSHS) St. Francis Hospital, in Effingham, Illinois, on January 17, 2017.
-- Adding DevOps best practices for their initial work, as well as using the value stream map (VSM) to identify future areas for improvement in their development lifecylce, will give Choice Customer Care not only a good idea of where they are, but where they may want to go to better improve their SDL efficiencies.
+- Adding DevOps best practices for their initial work, as well as using the value stream map (VSM) to identify future areas for improvement in their development lifecycle, will give Choice Customer Care not only a good idea of where they are, but where they may want to go to better improve their SDL efficiencies.
-- Expected impact from this project will be improved patient satisfaction scores in hospital partners, which will be measured during the beta in January, using hospital consumer assessments of healthcare providers and systems, surveys such as [http://www.pressganey.com](http://www.pressganey.com) and [http://www.hcahpsonline.org/home.aspx](http://www.hcahpsonline.org/home.aspx), as well as distributing their own surveys before, during, and after the beta for more immediate results.
+- Expected impact from this project will be improved patient satisfaction scores in hospital partners, which will be measured during the beta in January, using hospital consumer assessments of healthcare providers and systems, surveys such as [www.pressganey.com](http://www.pressganey.com) and [www.hcahpsonline.org/home.aspx](http://www.hcahpsonline.org/home.aspx), as well as distributing their own surveys before, during, and after the beta for more immediate results.

 ### Opportunities going forward

 - **Authentication.** One of the next steps for the app is to provide authentication, which will allow storing unique user state and profiles for the healthcare workers using the app.
-CCC plans on implementing authentication using [Azure Active Directory (AAD) Business to Consumer (B2C)](https://github.com/Azure-Samples/active-directory-b2c-xamarin-native/) by integrating it into the Xamarin.Forms app using the Microsoft Authentication Library (MSAL), which is available as a NuGet package.
+CCC plans to implement authentication using [Azure Active Directory (AAD) Business to Consumer (B2C)](https://github.com/Azure-Samples/active-directory-b2c-xamarin-native/) by integrating it into the Xamarin.Forms app using the Microsoft Authentication Library (MSAL), which is available as a NuGet package.
 - **HIPAA compliance.** In the healthcare industry, privacy and confidentiality are crucial.
-Choice Customer Care is built for healthcare professionals dealing with patient information, so it is critical that their solution adheres to the Health Insurance Portability and Accountability Act (HIPAA).
+Choice Customer Care is built for healthcare professionals dealing with patient information, so it is critical that its solution adheres to the Health Insurance Portability and Accountability Act (HIPAA).
 We built an implementation that is using Azure services that are in scope for HIPAA and the HITECH Act through the Microsoft Business Associate Agreement.
 For more information, read the Microsoft Trust Center document on [HIPAA](https://www.microsoft.com/en-us/TrustCenter/Compliance/HIPAA).
 - **Scale.** This solution was designed to support an industry with thousands of locations around the globe.
 In order to match this addressable market, it's important that the back-end solution can scale to meet the demand as more users and hospitals come online.
 We selected Azure services that with dynamic load-scaling features, such as [Azure SQL](https://docs.microsoft.com/en-us/azure/sql-database/sql-database-scale-on-the-fly), can scale up or down based on workload.
 Going forward, CCC is building an implementation test plan that includes these services.

-> [Sentimental farewells to Alicia Avril's Xamarin app project, Choice Customer Care; STELLAR teammates David Giard, Oren Novotny, & Eric Rozell!](https://twitter.com/Saelia/status/804755586458025984/photo/1) *- Sarah Sexton, primary Tech Evangelist*

 <img src="{{ site.baseurl }}/images/CCCtweet10.png" width="600">